kujaku11/mt_metadata/docs/source/structure.rst

 When MT Metadata is initiated these JSON files are read in to :class:`mt_metadata.base.schema.BaseDict` as the basis to validate new values against.
 The basic structures are metadata that describe a single entity, like *location* or *person* or *instrument*.
 These are then collected by more complex structures like **citation** or **survey** or **station**.

 Each of the aforementioned metadata attributes are used in a validation function.
-For example **type** has is validated and if the input is not the specified type, the function will try to put it into standards type.
+For example **type** is validated and if the input is not the specified type, the function will try to put it into standards type.
 If the **type** is *integer* and the value 10.9 is given, the output of the validator will be 10.
 Or if the **type** is a string and 10.9 is given the output will be "10.9".

 Metadata Structure
 --------------------